Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

 *Note:* Subscription fees can be based on length of period the subscriber pays for e.g. If they pay for one month, the fees are more than if they pay for 12 months.
 This introduces the need for a `min_sub_period`.

 // minimum_subscription_period: Subscription fees can be based on length of period the subscriber pays for e.g. If the y pay for one month, the fees are more than if they pay for 12 months.
-\

-===== Redeemer
-\
-- UpdateMetaData

-- RemoveService
-\
-====== Validation
-\
-+ *UpdateMetaData*

-  The redeemer allows for updating the metadata attached to the UTxO sitting at the script address.

-  - Validate that Service UTxO with a Service NFT is being spent.

-  - Validate that the metadata of the Reference NFT token is updated within acceptable bounds.
-  - Validate that the service fee should be limited to a range to prevent extreme flucutation in service fee by the service provider e.g +/-10%
-  - Validate that the reference token is spent back to it's own address.
-  - Ensure the NFT is still present in the output
-  \
-+ *RemoveService*

-  The redeemer allows the removal of a service by a merchant from the subscription system.

-  - Validate that there are two script input and two Script output back to the script address.

-  - Validate UTxO with Reference NFT is being spent.
-  - Ensure the service is being inactivated.
-  - Ensure the NFT is still present in the output.

-#pagebreak()

-=== Account Multi-validator

-==== Parameter
-\
-Nothing

-\
-==== Minting Purpose

-===== Redeemer
-\
-- CreateAccount

-- DeleteAccount
-\
-====== Validation
-\
-+ *CreateAccount*

-  The redeemer allows creating of a new subscription service account by minting only one unique Account Token.

-  - Validate that out_ref must be present in the Transaction Inputs

-  - Validate that the redeemer only mints a single CIP68 compliant Account Token
-  - Validate the Datum has valid account inputs
-  - Ensure that the User NFT doesn't go to the Script
-  - Ensure ref_nft goes back to the script
-  \
-+ *DeleteAccount*

-  This redeemer allows burning of an Account NFT to remove the subscriber from the system.
-A Check That there's no payment for the delete account should be done off-chain.

-  - Validate that the redeemer only burns a single CIP68 compliant Account Token and Account Reference Token.

-\

-==== Spend Purpose
-\
-===== Datum <account-datum>
-\
-- account_details: Arbitrary ByteArray

-- cip-68 requirements
-\
-===== Redeemer
-\
-- UpdateMetaData

-- RemoveAccount
-\
-====== Validation
-\
-+ *UpdateMetaData*

-  The redeemer allows for updating the metadata attached to the UTxO sitting at the script address.

-  - Validate that the Account UTxO with the Account NFT is being spent.

-  - Validate that the metadata of the Reference NFT is updated within acceptable bounds
-  - Validate that the UTxO with the Reference NFT of is sent to the spending endpoint.

-+ *RemoveAccount*

-  The redeemer allows the removal of an account by a subscriber from the subscription system.
-Must Check That there's no ADA in the payment UTxO in the off-chain code.

-  - Validate that Account NFT and Account Reference NFT is spent.
-  - Validate that there are two script input and one Script output back to the script address
-  - Check that the reference NFT is burned
-  - Ensure no output contains the reference NFT

 #pagebreak()

 = Transactions
 \